Modeling User Preferences as Distributions for Optimal Transport-Based Cross-Domain Recommendation under Non-Overlapping Settings: Preliminary

-\textbf{Task Formulation.} We aim to address the cold-start problem in the target domain by transferring knowledge from the source domain under a non-overlapping CDR setting.
-Specifically, the goal is to predict target-domain item ratings for users from the source domain, enabling recommendations for users who have no interactions in the target domain based on their behavior in the source domain.
+We aim to address the cold-start problem in the target domain by transferring knowledge from the source domain under a non-overlapping CDR setting.
+Specifically, the goal is to leverage source-domain data to enhance the rating prediction performance in the target domain.